 The bottom line here is that you are in charge of your success.
 Staying on top of your finances and accounting will not only help you sleep better at night but help you be a better business owner.
 Don't forget to bring in a professional as you scale so that you can achieve more.

 Lesson 4: There is a mental shift when you own rental property

 Stage 2 - Managing balance: After that initial massive learning stage, we spent the next phase learning how to balance emotions and business.
-This was tricky at first because we had wanted to get started in real estate investing for so long.
+This was tricky at first because we had been looking into owning rental property for so long.
 We were ready to go yesterday, and it was tempting just to pick up any deal that felt right.

 I liken it to the experience of buying a personal residence.
 It's 99% emotion.
 However, investing in rental property is a business.
 You need to put on your "CEO/CFO" hat and learn to be patient.

 We passed on dozens of deals because they weren't the right fit for us and it was agonizing at times to pass on ones that were so very close.
 While it was difficult passing on the first so very close deal, it was a little less on the second, and it was 50x more comfortable on the 50th.
 We had criteria and stuck to it which is what you need to succeed in investing over time.
 This comes with time and experience.